Home » Blogs » Back Pain Relief Exercises Symptoms And Causes

 5. Injuries and Trauma

 Injuries, whether from sports, falls, car accidents, or sudden impacts, can cause acute or chronic back pain.
 Common injuries include fractures, sprains, or strains that may damage the spinal structures or surrounding muscles.
-Even minor injuries can lead to persistent pain if left untreated.
+Even minor injuries can lead to persistent pains if left untreated.

 6. Lifestyle Factors